 How to check if your business is vulnerable

-“With threats continuing to grow in both volume and sophistication, performing a pen test to understand how an attacker might breach your business’ defences and the appropriate action needed to address the risk is an important part of effective cyber security.”
+“With cyber threats and vulnerabilities continuing to grow in both volume and sophistication, performing a pen test to understand how an attacker might breach your business’ defences and the appropriate action needed to address the risk is an important part of effective cyber security.”
 (Redscan)

 Patching can be labor and time-intensive, but it is fundamental to maintaining a high standard of cyber hygiene.
 To secure your business, you need to make sure your organization has a strong patch management policy, runs vulnerability assessments and commissions regular penetration tests to help identify systems and applications that are at risk.